schlae/ibm-extender/README.md

 1. Pin 37 and 39 of J1 (D shell connector) are swapped.
 EDACK3#, EIOR#.
 2. Pin 12 of U11 was tied to pin 3 of U2.
 It should be tied to pin 2 of U2.
 Signal ENABLE# was tied to pin 2 of U2.
 It should be tied to pin 3 of U2.

+# License

+This work is licensed under a Creative Commons Attribution 4.0 International License.
+See [https://creativecommons.org/licenses/by/4.0/](https://creativecommons.org/licenses/by/4.0/).